William-Laverty/LuaKit-for-Swift/README.md

-# Lua Integration in Swift
+# Lua Interpoperability in Swift

 ## Overview
 This Swift Package allows seamless integration of Lua scripting capabilities within Swift applications.
 It provides a comprehensive suite of functionalities, utilities, and examples to facilitate the interaction between Swift and Lua scripts.